Health & Body

 Bridge Over Troubled Waters – If you are a young person in Boston who needs support and a safe place to stay, Bridge can help.
 If you need immediate shelter or want to learn more about Bridge programs, schedule a meeting or stop in at their downtown Boston location Monday-Friday 9 am to 5 pm.
 Call: 617.423.9575 Email: firstname.lastname@example.org Visit: 47 West Street, Boston, MA 02111

-South Shore Continuum of Care The MA-511 Quincy/Brockton/Weymouth/Plymouth City and County Continuum of Care (CoC) is the regional planning body that develops strategies and provides a coordinated response to homelessness throughout the South Shore CoC geography.
-It is known locally as the South Shore Network to End Homelessness (“the Network”).
+South Shore Continuum of Care Are you between the ages of 18 and 24 and need shelter and/or food and/or housing?
+The South Shore has a Youth Services Program that can help!
+MA-511 Quincy/Brockton/Weymouth/Plymouth City and County Continuum of Care (CoC) is the regional planning body that develops strategies and provides a coordinated response to homelessness throughout the South Shore CoC geography.

 Domestic and Dating Violence